junovhs/SlopChop/README.md

 ### 2. Chat with AI

-Drag `context.txt` into Claude/GPT/Gemini.
+`context.txt` will be generated and applied to your clipboard, paste the file into Claude/GPT/Gemini.
 Ask for changes.

 The AI responds with structured output: